blimmer/xray-async-invocation/README.md

-# X-Ray Async Invocation Issue
+# Node X-Ray Async Invocation Issue

-This is some simple sample code that illustrates an issue where X-Ray Segments are lost when asynchronously invoking another lambda from an instrumented lambda.
+This is some simple sample code that illustrates an issue where X-Ray Segments are lost when asynchronously invoking another Node lambda from an instrumented Node lambda.

 ## Code Layout